yanhann10/flask-project/README.md

 ## Set up

-To run it locally, git clone this repo, cd into the folder, set up virtual environment
+To run it locally, git clone this repo, cd into the folder, set up a virtual environment

 ```
 virtualenv --python python3 venv